We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 My Surly Disc Trucker still made a good impression after 200 km cycling.

 Nauvo is the biggest town on the islands.
-Nauvo has a nice harbour with plenty of restaurants.
+Nauvo has a nice harbor with plenty of restaurants.

-There was also a Tourist Information at the harbour in Nouvo.
+There was also a Tourist Information at the harbor in Nouvo.

 View from the Norrströmmenin bridge.